pskrillz/Realtime-English-To-Any-Language-Subtitle-Generator/README.md

-# 🇮🇷 Real-time English to Farsi Translator
+# 🌐 Real-time English Translator

-A powerful real-time English to Farsi translation system that captures audio from any source (YouTube, Netflix, etc.) and provides live Farsi subtitles with OBS Studio integration.
+A powerful real-time English translation system that captures audio from any source (YouTube, Netflix, etc.) and provides live subtitles with OBS Studio integration.

+The translator uses **Google Translate** under the hood.
+The default output language is Persian (`fa`), but you can change it by editing the `target_language` value in `translation_config.json`.

 ## ✨ Features

 - **🎙️ Real-time Audio Capture**: Captures audio from any application (YouTube, Netflix, etc.)
-- **🧠 AI-Powered Translation**: Uses Whisper for speech recognition + Helsinki-NLP for translation
+- **🧠 AI-Powered Translation**: Uses Whisper for speech recognition + Google Translate for translation
 - **🌐 Web Interface**: Clean Flask-based control interface
 - **🎥 OBS Integration**: Automatic subtitle overlay for streaming/recording
-- **📊 Live Monitoring**: Real-time display of English → Farsi translations
+- **📊 Live Monitoring**: Real-time display of English → translated text (language configurable)
 - **⚡ High Performance**: Optimized for low-latency real-time processing

 ## 🚀 Quick Start